TchalyL/Youtube-Clone/README.md

 ```
 npm install
 ```
-3. Run the app with either of the two commands below This command allows us to run the app using nodemon which allows for changes in the code to be reflected in the browser upon saving
+3. Run the app with either of the two commands below<br>
+   This command allows us to run the app using nodemon which allows for changes in the code to be reflected in the browser upon saving
 ```
 npm run devStart
 ```
    This command is the standard for running node projects
 ```
 node app.js
 ```